 With new technologies and ways to amuse ourselves, people are less likely to be outside.
-Meanwhile, climate science misinformation and climate change deniers drive rifts in what should be a simple, worldwide goal: staving off climate change.
+Meanwhile, myths about climate change and climate change deniers drive rifts in what should be a simple, worldwide goal: staving off global warming.
 Now, more than ever, we need dedicated environmental educators.

 Read on to find out.

 Environmental education is the study, observation, and teaching of human and ecological systems, and how they interact.
 The goal of environmental education programs is for people to develop skills to investigate their environment and to make intelligent, informed decisions about how they can help take care of it.

 This work can be done in a variety of settings: a classroom, a rooftop or community garden, a riverbank, or a park, even.
 Your students run the gamut, too.
 From children to adults, park and museum-goers to neighbors, environmental educators teach people how to have healthy interactions with the natural world.